-Stoodi was scaling its core learning product during a period of rapid growth and repositioning, serving high school students preparing for Brazil’s university entrance exams (ENEM).
+Stoodi was scaling its core learning product during a period of rapid growth and organizational transformation, serving high school students preparing for Brazil’s university entrance exams (ENEM).

-While adoption was strong, the learning experience had not evolved at the same pace.
+While adoption was strong and the product was recognized for its pedagogical value, the learning experience had not evolved at the same pace.
 Key flows were fragmented, the study experience lacked consistency, and decisions were often reactive to short-term demands rather than guided by a cohesive product vision.

 I joined to lead design during this phase, with responsibility for the core learning experience.
 My role combined hands-on product design, experience strategy, and the creation of scalable design foundations to support both product and team growth.